jsiek/arete/README.md

 and I plan to add:

-* static checking of fractional permissions
+* static checking of fractional permissions,

-* generics with contraints
+* generics with contraints and lexically scoped implementationns,

 * more features for asynchronous and parallel programming.